ddbj/www/_faq/en/data-validation-error-e.md

 lang: en
 ---

+### Make Sra Error {#make_sra_error}
 **data excessive while validating formatter within short read archive module - cumulative length of reads data in file(s): 152 is greater than spot length declared in experiment: 76 in spot 'xxxx'**

-[Spot length](/dra/submission.html#Spot_Length) value in Experiment differs from actual read length.
+[Spot length](/dra/submission-e.html#Spot_Length) value in Experiment differs from actual read length.
 For paired library, enter a sum of paired read lengths in the Spot length.
+If the read length is not constant, select ‘generic_fastq’ for the Run [filetype](/dra/submission-e.html#File_Type) and enter the average read length in the Spot length.

 **fastq-load err: data inconsistent while validating formatter within short read archive module - cumulative length of reads data in file(s): 70 is less than spot length declared in experiment: 152, most probably mate-pair is absent in spot 'xxxx'**

-When 'fastq' is selected for the [filetype](/dra/submission.html#File_Type) in Run, "read length should be constant" and "paired reads must appear in the same order in the paired files".
+When 'fastq' is selected for the [filetype](/dra/submission-e.html#File_Type) in Run, "read length should be constant" and "paired reads must appear in the same order in the paired files".
 If the fastq files do not meet these conditions, validation errors occur.
-Revise the [filetype](/dra/submission.html#File_Type) from 'fastq' to 'generic\_fastq'.
+Revise the [filetype](/dra/submission-e.html#File_Type) from 'fastq' to 'generic\_fastq'.

 **constraint violated while executing function within virtual database module**